evelyh/thrive-wellness/deliverable-1/userstories.md

   - The user can join another group directly
   - The user can join another group while not being in any group, by the same options/process used for sign up

+14. **(Priority 3): As a user, I want to be able to give an encouraging nudge to my buddy if they haven’t done an exercise in a little while to remind them.**

+- _Acceptance Criteria:_
+  - Users will receive in-app and push notifications: Your buddy hasn’t done an exercise in a little while.
+Give them an encouraging nudge.
+  - Users will receive push notifications: Your buddy nudged you!
+Come complete a happiness exercise towards your Journey.
+  - If they haven’t done an exercise in 4 days nudge the specific person

-9. **(Prereq to priority 4): As a user I want to have a Quest Playground where I am able to do other exercises grouped into "Buckets" that are not part of my Journey, in order for me to do any exercises that I feel is best for me at that moment**
+10. **(Prereq to priority 4): As a user I want to have a Quest Playground where I am able to do other exercises grouped into "Buckets" that are not part of my Journey, in order for me to do any exercises that I feel is best for me at that moment**

 - _Acceptance Criteria:_
   - Verify the app has a clear “Quest Playground” option on the question selection screen